astronomer/airflow-guides/guides/get-started-airflow-2.md

 With that, you're all set!

 > **Note:** You will NOT be able to run multiple Airflow Scheduler replicas locally.
-If you’re interested in testing that feature, [let us know](https://support.astronomer.io) and we’ll provide you with a docker-compose override file you can use
+If you’re interested in testing that feature, [reach out to us](https://astronomer.io/contact) and we’ll help you get set up with a docker-compose override file to test both locally and on Astronomer.

 ## Resources